 - Leaving water in tray

-๐ฆ๏ธ Factors That Affect Watering Frequency
+๐ฆ๏ธ Factors That Affect Watering Frequency – How often should you water indoor plants

 ๐ฟ Plant Type